lhorie/mithril-blog/articles/building-a-seinfeld-app.md

 };
 ```

-This last binding is noteworthy for a few reasons: for one thing, it illustrates how we can easily refactor away noisy template snippets - I mean, really, who likes inline style attributes? :)
+This last binding is noteworthy for a few reasons: for one thing, it illustrates how we can easily tuck away noisy template snippets - I mean, really, who likes inline style attributes? :)

 Another thing to notice is that despite this snippet being part of the view layer (conceptually), it accesses the model directly (it calls `chain.today`) without going through the controller.
 Logically, the concept of "today" doesn't need class instantiation management, so it's perfectly reasonable to skip controller bureaucracy for it altogether.